Images On / Off

 The Queen Elizabeth Castle of Mey Trust

-1 May - 30 May, 10:30am - 4pm (2025)
+1 May - 30 May, 10:30am - 4pm (2026)

 T:01847 851473 enquiries@castleofmey.org.uk

 Her Majesty Queen Elizabeth the late Queen Mother, bought what was then Barrogill Castle in 1952 before renovating and restoring the z-plan castle and creating the beautiful gardens you see today, renaming it The Castle and Gardens of Mey.
 This romantic and unique garden is a reminder that, however daunting the weather, it is often possible with a little vision and energy to create and maintain a garden in the most unlikely of locations.
-The castle now includes an animal centre, gift shop and tearoom serving delicious locally sourced food and drinks, often using produce from the castle’s very own gardens.
+The castle now includes an animal centre, Granary Lodge B&B, gift shop and tearoom serving delicious locally sourced food and drinks, often using produce from the castle’s very own gardens.

 Directions: On the A836 between Thurso and John O’Groats.